DaveCTurner/davecturner.github.io/_posts/2017-01-01-visualising-distributions.markdown

 ### Conclusion

-Stop using histograms and start using cumulative frequency diagrams and (log-)exceedance curves.
+Try using cumulative frequency diagrams and (log-)exceedance curves instead of histograms and kernel density estimates.
+You might like them.
+If you don't, [let's hear about it](https://twitter.com/DaveCTurner)!